brandonSc/heatify/README.md

 ```
 (or if you have the $GOPATH/bin configured globally, you can run anywhere with `$ Git-Monitor`).

-Navigate to http://localhost:8080 in your browser
+Navigate to http://localhost:8080 in your browser.
+Hit http://localhost:8080/heatmap to access the BETA HeatMap on the [Metrics Microservice](hub.jazz.net/git/schurman93/metrics-service) repository.